Cygon/nuclex-native-framework/Nuclex.Support.Native/ReadMe.md

 =====================

-This library aims to be your trusty toolbox of supporting code for problems that come up in any type project.
-It consists of carefully chosen and well-designed pieces that aid you in dealing with UTF-8 strings, application settings storage, threading and initialization.
+This library aims to be your trusty toolbox of supporting code for problems that come up in any type of project.
+It consists of carefully chosen and well-designed pieces that aid you in dealing with UTF-8 strings, settings storage, threading, signalling and service management.

 There are unit tests for the whole library, so everything is verifiably working on all platforms tested (Linux, Windows, Raspberry).